brendanzab/language-garden/lang-lc-name-binding/README.md

 This project is a comparison of name binding techniques as applied to tree-walking interpreters for the simply typed lambda calculus.
+Lambda calculus interpreters like these form the basis of more advanced programming language implementations.

 ## Overview